 Applicants will normally hold a master’s degree in English (or the equivalent) with at least an A- average (10 GPA).
 Possession of the minimum entrance standing is not in itself, however, an assurance of admission into the program.
 All applications will be considered carefully by the Graduate Committee.
 Successful applicants judged to be deficient in preparation may be asked to complete course work over and above the regular PhD program requirements.

-Each application package consists of not only the application form but also four sets of documents: original transcripts, 3 letters of reference, a statement of interest, and an academic writing sample.
+Each application package consists of not only the application form but also four sets of documents: transcripts (unofficial copies may be submitted at the time of applying), 3 letters of reference, a statement of interest, and an academic writing sample.
 If an application package received by the department is missing any one of these documents, the Graduate Committee will not consider the applicant for admission.
 The statement of interest and the academic writing sample must observe the following criteria.

 Statement of Interest

 The Statement of Interest: this statement, modelled after the “Plan of Study” in the OGS application or the “Program of Study” in the SSHRC application, should articulate a proposed area of doctoral research.
 It should explain how the applicant will conduct an organized study of a defined scholarly topic within a primary field (a literary historical period or national tradition), while making a case for the significance and importance of generating knowledge about this topic.
 The applicant must state clearly the research program’s objectives and outcomes and demonstrate how these objectives and outcomes build upon his or her previous knowledge (coursework) and current scholarship in the field (secondary sources).
 The purpose of the statement of interest is not to hold the successful applicant to a particular research program but to enable the Graduate Committee to assess the applicant’s abilities to prepare, conceptualize, and organize a research agenda–abilities invaluable for graduate coursework, particularly essay writing.
 This statement should be 250 to 500 words (1-2 pages) in length.